Muzaffar Warsi: Early life and career

-Muzaffar Warsi was born as Muhammad Muzaffar ud Din Siddiqui into the family of Alhaaj Muhammad Sharf ud Din Ahmad known as Sufi Warsi (صوفی وارثی).
-It was a family of landlords of Meerut (now in Uttar Pradesh, India).
+Muzaffar Warsi was born as Muhammad Muzaffar ud Din Siddiqui into the family of Alhaaj Muhammad Sharf ud Din Ahmad, known as Sufi Warsi (صوفی وارثی).
+His was a family of landlords of Meerut (now in Uttar Pradesh, India).
 Sufi Warsi was a scholar of Islam, a doctor and poet.
 He received two titles: 'Faseeh ul Hind' and 'Sharaf u Shu'ara'.
-Sufi Warsi was the friend of Sir Muhammad Iqbal (Allama Iqbal (علامہ اقبال), Akbar Warsi, Azeem Warsi, Hasrat Mohani, Josh Malihabadi, Ahsan Danish, Abul Kalam Azad and Mahindar Singh Bedi.
+Sufi Warsi was a friend of Sir Muhammad Iqbal (Allama Iqbal (علامہ اقبال), Akbar Warsi, Azeem Warsi, Hasrat Mohani, Josh Malihabadi, Ahsan Danish, Abul Kalam Azad and Mahindar Singh Bedi.
 His family raised him with deep religious grounding.
-He has one brother and two sisters.
-Muzaffar Warsi has three daughters and one son.
-One of his nephews is Usman Warsi, a singer, music composer and poet.
-His grandson Amsal Qureshi is also a singer, guitarist, composer, songwriter and a poet.
+He had one brother and two sisters.
+Muzaffar Warsi was survived by three daughters and one son.
+His grandson Amsal Qureshi is also a singer, guitarist, composer, songwriter, music producer and a poet.

-Muzaffar Warsi had worked at State Bank of Pakistan (the Central Bank of Pakistan) as deputy treasurer.
+Muzaffar Warsi had worked at State Bank of Pakistan (the central bank of Pakistan) as deputy treasurer.

 He started writing his poetry by writing lyrics for songs for Pakistani movies but gradually changed direction and his style of poetry became more oriented towards praising Allah and Muhammad.
 He later started writing Hamd and Na`ats.
-He also wrote, regularly, a stanza or two on current affairs in the newspaper Nawa-i-Waqt until just before he died.
+He also wrote, regularly, a stanza or two on current affairs in the newspaper Nawa-i-Waqt until shortly before his death.
 His most popular Na`at remains "Mera Payambar azeem tar hai" (My Prophet is the highest).

 Death

-Warsi died on 28 January 2011 in Lahore, Pakistan. and was buried at Johar Town Graveyard Lahore.
+Warsi died on 28 January 2011 in Lahore, Pakistan.
+He was buried at Johar Town Graveyard Lahore.